unahuli/top-landing-page/README.md

 Assets downloaded from:

-aperture icon from feathericons.com camera image by Marek from Pexels
+aperture icon from feathericons.com aperture image by Marcus Urbenz from unsplash.com